Dr. Gena Barnhill

 Dr. Deanna Cash received her undergraduate degree from the University of Virginia in psychology, her Master of Arts and Educational Specialist degrees from Radford University, and her doctorate in special education from the University of Virginia.

-After working as a school psychologist in local public and private schools for 15 years and teaching as an adjunct faculty member since 1994, she began her full-time teaching career at Lynchburg College in 2004.
+After working as a school psychologist in local public and private schools for 15 years and teaching as an adjunct faculty member since 1994, she began her full-time teaching career at University of Lynchburg in 2004.

 Her current areas of research include autism, reading development in special populations, and early childhood development.
 Other interests include teacher preparation, differentiation of instruction, program analysis and development, meta cognition, and distance education.
 She recently co-authored (with Dr. Paige Pullen of the University of Virginia) a chapter in the Handbook of Special Education on reading instruction for students with disabilities.